CybercentreCanada/assemblyline4_docs/docs/installation/appliance.md

     For more details, see: [Clustering with MicroK8s](https://microk8s.io/docs/clustering)

-## Get the Assemblyline chart to your computer
+## Get the Assemblyline chart to your administration computer

 ### Get the Assemblyline helm charts

 ```
+# Online
 mkdir ~/git && cd ~/git
 git clone https://github.com/CybercentreCanada/assemblyline-helm-chart.git

+# Offline; copy assemblyline-helm-chart folder from 1. to ~/git
 ```

 ### Create your personal deployment